The below eligibility criteria are for the 2019-2020 JET Programme Year and are subject to change for the following year.

 (14) Have a functional command of the English or Japanese language.

-In addition to the above criteria, ALT applicants must:
+In addition to the above general criteria, ALT applicants must:

 (15) Be interested in the Japanese education system, particularly foreign language education in Japan.